aystarik/ch347_vcp/README.md

 CH347 can also do UART(s), which are handled independently (in parallel to _this_ driver) by either standard USB CDC driver or by common W-CH driver for all their UARTs.

-JTAG support in handled in userspace via openFPGALoader (open source) or binary driver for OpenOCD released by W-CH.
+JTAG support is handled in userspace via openFPGALoader (open source) or binary driver for OpenOCD released by W-CH.

 ## I2C (i2c-ch347.ko)
 Driver behaves as an ordinary I2C master controller, e.g. _i2c-tools_ work with it and it